Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Semi-Supervised SDP

 Then, we can apply Lemma \ref{lemma:trueLabel} to get the result. \end{proof} This result holds for any $\text{SNR} >0$ and suggests the following test for the semi-supervised community detection problem:

 The following lemma bounds the CSDP of ERM from above.
-Intuitively, the contribution of blocks of adjacency matrix, where columns or rows are associated with revealed nodes, concentrates well around zero.
-So the 'effective dimension' of the SDP is reduced, hence the optimal value. \begin{lemma}[Theorem 1, \cite{montanari2015semidefinite}.
+Intuitively, the contribution of blocks of the adjacency matrix, where columns or rows are associated with revealed nodes, concentrates well around zero.
+So the `effective dimension' of the SDP is reduced, hence the optimal value. \begin{lemma}[Theorem 1, \citep{montanari2015semidefinite}.
 Reformulated.]
 Let $G \sim \G(n,\frac{d}{n})$ and $\tilde{A} = A - \frac{d}{n}\1\1^\tp$ be its centered adjacency matrix.
 There exists absolute constants $C$ and $d_0 > 1$ such that if $d \geq d_0 $, then with high probability,

 \end{lemma} This result is rigorously derived with profound insights from mathematical physics.
 However, there is an implicit condition on the average degree $d$ in the proof.
-In fact, it is common to assume at least $d>1$ in the literature concerning unsupervised clustering because otherwise the graph has no giant component, not to mention reconstruction, as discussed in Section \ref{topo}.
-However, our approach leads to a subgraph with possibly small effective average degree.
+It is common to assume at least $d>1$ in the literature concerning unsupervised clustering because otherwise, the graph has no giant component, not to mention reconstruction, as discussed in Section \ref{topo}.
+But our approach leads to the subgraph with a possibly small effective average degree.
 Moreover, we do not want to be limited by the topology structure, although it is indeed a fundamental limit in the unsupervised setting.
-Theorem \ref{thm:CSDP} shows that semi-supervised SDPs are able to integrate those sublinear components.
+Theorem \ref{thm:CSDP} shows that semi-supervised SDPs are capable of integrating those sublinear components.
 To achieve that we resort to Grothendieck's inequality and carry out the analysis without assumption on $d$.

-\begin{theorem}[Grothendieck's inequality \cite{Grothendieck1996RsumDL}] Let $M$ be a $n\times n$ real matrix.
+\begin{theorem}[Grothendieck's inequality \citep{Grothendieck1996RsumDL}] Let $M$ be a $n\times n$ real matrix.
 If for any $s, t \in \{-1,1\}^n$,

 Then for all vectors $X_i, Y_i \in \{x \in \mathbb{R}^n: \|x\|_2 \leq 1\},~ i = 1,2,\dots,n$, we have